-	- May be administered by IV infusion or IV direct by an approved nurse in the CCTC providing that the patient is receiving full mechanical ventilation.
+- May be administered IV direct or by IV infusion by a nurse in Adult Critical Care providing that the patient is receiving full mechanical ventilation.

-- Administration of analgesics and sedatives must precede initiation of neuromuscular blocking agents.
+- Administration of anaesthetic dosing of analgesics and sedatives must PRECEED initiation of neuromuscular blocking agents.

 - A continuous infusion of analgesics and sedatives must be administered with an infusion of neuromuscular blocking agents.